Russia-Trump: Who's who in the drama to end all dramas?

 This is where the drama really picked up and all the plot lines came together.
 A lot of the background characters we saw in Season One came back with a vengeance and the infighting got nasty - and, don't look now, but the police are circling.

 Who is she?
-A Russian lawyer who has fought against US restrictions on Russia, with a fearsome reputation and a propensity for drama.
+A Russian lawyer with a fearsome reputation who has fought against US restrictions on Russia.
 But is she a Kremlin stooge?

-She says no.
+In November 2017 she told the US Senate: "I operate independently of any governmental bodies".

+But in April 2018 she admitted in an interview with NBC News to being an "informant" for Russia's prosecutor general.

 Key plot line Hers is a small but crucial role - she's the one who Trump Jr▼, Kushner▼ and Manafort▼ met in June 2016, the details of which were disclosed a year later once Trump became president.
 She says the meeting was to discuss adoptions - but those who helped set it up said she was offering dirt on the Democrats and Hillary Clinton's campaign.
 That meeting would never have happened without...